To boost engagement with your users and get them to return to your application, you need a way to communicate with them in real-time.

 During the pandemic, app push notifications reached their highest average open rate in four years in March 2020 as consumers were more engaged with their mobile devices.
 32% of website visits by opt-in users were from direct opens of web notifications, the customer engagement firm found.

-Here are ten best practices that will help you drive customer engagement, sales and retention through push notifications.
+Here are the ten best push notification tricks that will help you drive customer engagement, sales, and retention through push notifications.

 Engaging with the client